Oregon Foreign LLC Registration & Certificate of Authority Guide

 • Retain organized records of annual reports, tax filings, and compliance correspondence , tax filings, and compliance correspondence

-10. Conclusion
+9. Conclusion

-With FormLLC, founders receive structured guidance, Oregon-specific clarity, and compliance-focused support to complete Oregon foreign LLC registration correctly and maintain good standing long term.
+With FormLLC, founders receive structured guidance, Oregon-specific clarity, and compliance-focused support to complete Oregon Foreign LLC registration correctly and maintain good standing long term.

-11. Frequently Asked Questions
+10. Frequently Asked Questions

-1. What is Oregon foreign LLC registration?
+What is Oregon Foreign LLC registration?

-Oregon foreign LLC registration is the legal process that allows a limited liability company formed outside Oregon to obtain authority to transact business within the state.
+Oregon Foreign LLC registration is the legal process that allows a limited liability company formed outside Oregon to obtain authority to transact business within the state.
 Approval is issued by the Oregon Secretary of State in the form of a Certificate of Authority.

-No. Oregon does not require name reservation before registering a foreign LLC.
+No. Oregon does not require name reservation before registering a Foreign LLC.
 However, the LLC name must be distinguishable from existing Oregon business entities or an assumed business name must be adopted.

 Yes.
-Oregon law requires every foreign LLC to maintain a registered agent with a physical street address in Oregon to receive legal notices and official state correspondence.
+Oregon law requires every Foreign LLC to maintain a registered agent with a physical street address in Oregon to receive legal notices and official state correspondence.

-5. Do I need a new EIN after registering in Oregon?
+Do I need a new EIN after registering in Oregon?

-No. Registering a foreign LLC in Oregon does not create a new legal entity.
-Most foreign LLCs continue using their existing EIN issued by the IRS.
+No. Registering a Foreign LLC in Oregon does not create a new legal entity.
+Most Foreign LLCs continue using their existing EIN issued by the IRS.

 Yes.
-Oregon requires foreign LLCs to file an Annual Report each year with the Oregon Secretary of State by the LLC’s anniversary date to remain in good standing.
+Oregon requires Foreign LLCs to file an Annual Report each year with the Oregon Secretary of State by the LLC's anniversary date to remain in good standing.

-7. What happens if I operate in Oregon without registering?
+What happens if I operate in Oregon without registering?

-Operating in Oregon without foreign LLC registration may result in civil penalties, late filing fees, and loss of the ability to maintain legal actions in Oregon courts until compliance is restored.
+Operating in Oregon without Foreign LLC registration may result in civil penalties, late filing fees, and loss of the ability to maintain legal actions in Oregon courts until compliance is restored.
 Registering before conducting business helps prevent enforcement and compliance risks.

-Register your foreign LLC in Oregon → One guided process, no confusion.
+Register your Foreign LLC in Oregon -†’ One guided process, no confusion.

-Start Oregon Registration →
+Start Oregon Registration -†’